In this guide

 - Gavin Newsom: ~10-13% — California's chief executive, established national presence

-- Josh Shapiro: ~8-12% — Governor of crucial Pennsylvania swing state
+- Josh Shapiro: ~8-12% — Governor of pivotal Pennsylvania, swing-state appeal

-- Unknown candidate: ~25-30% — Sufficient time horizon for unexpected challengers
+- Unknown candidate: ~25-30% — Sufficient temporal distance permits fresh contenders to emerge

 2028 General Election Probabilities